-She is an alumnus of the Ramapo College of New Jersey, where she received a Bachelor’s Degree in Visual Arts.
+She is an alumnus of Ramapo College of New Jersey, where she received a Bachelor’s Degree in Visual Arts.
 Additionally, she completed some of her undergraduate studies at New Jersey State University, concentrating in the area of photography.
 O’Connor took some time away from her practice upon her completion of school to focus on her career in education.
 After ten years in the education field, she made the move back into the arts.

-I am moved by the allure of the macabre.
 There is a delicate beauty within the dark layers of harsh corrosion in my work.
 Layers of decay and disintegration uncover hidden imagery that appears to have been lost and forgotten; rediscovered after such a long time.
 Each work has a story to tell—secrets to reveal.
 There is a strange timelessness, almost antiquated feeling to my work, which evokes a haunting sense of loneliness.

 Painting, sculpture, and mixed media are the standard forms in which I work.
 Many of my works include a combination of painting, drawing and a variety of found objects that had been discarded, repurposed and re-imagined.
 I keep many collections akin to my work; aged dirty relics, lost or forgotten, slowly breaking down, or falling apart, finding new meaning and purpose within the compositions I create.